Is this $521 yours?

-Especially if you’re self-employed, a stay-at-home parent or just on a contributions holiday, you need to aim to put in $1,043 each year to get the full $521.
+Especially if you’re self-employed, a stay-at-home parent or just on a savings suspension, you need to aim to put in $1,043 each year to get the full $521.
 That works out to just over $20 a week.

 Now if you’re contributing less than that, you’re still getting 50 cents on every dollar you put in.
 All is not lost.

 For example, let’s say you earn $25,000 a year and contribute 3%.
 You’re putting in $750 and the government adds $375.
 Which is great, but it’s not the full five hundy.